 A total of 12 credit hours consisting of three courses.
 Students must complete either GLBL 500: Governing Globalization: the Pursuit of Order, Welfare, and Legitimacy (currently offered every fall semester), or GLBL 501: Perspectives on Global Studies: Interdisciplinary and Interprofessional Approaches (currently offered every spring semester).
+A sample GLBL 500 syllabus can be downloaded here.
+A sample GLBL 501 syllabus can be downloaded here.
 In addition, students must complete two courses that form a coherent plan appropriate to global studies — at least one course must be at the 500 level, and only one course can be from the student’s major department.

 CGS encourages students to choose a set of courses that address issues confronting the peoples of the globe.
 Twenty-five units throughout the university submitted examples of courses available for enrollment by Global Studies Minor students – subject to instructor approval.
 Students are advised to review syllabi of the courses they are proposing for the Minor to ensure their relation to global studies.
-A list of classes that have been approved by CGS to count towards the graduate minor may be found here (it must be noted that the classes on this list are suggested classes only and may not be available every semester, or even every academic year).
+A sample list of classes that can be used for graduate minor credit may be found here (it must be noted that the classes on this list are suggested classes only and may not be available every semester, or even every academic year).

 Open to Masters and Doctoral students at the University of Illinois.